infoambassador/austin-tx-osm-/README.md

 1. create_sample.py
    - Systematically samples an XML file (with a tunable parameter, k) and writes a new XML file.
+   - See *sample.osm* for an example of what create_sample.py creates.
 2. count_tags.py
    - Iteratively parses an XML file and stores the top-level XML tags and their counts as key-value pairs in a dictionary.
 3. find_children_and_tags.py